friday2029/Transforming-normals/README.md

 This explains why simply using the transpose of the inverse of M was not sufficient since the $det(M)$ contribution is missing.
 For $det(M) < 0$ the sign would be flipped.

-==//TODO Why does Eric chose this order(12, 20, 01)?
-Perhaps thinking about how the adjugate  which he is claiming this equals will answer this==
-==//TODO Work out how M' equals to the cofactor matrix Dale Weiler is talking about==

 ----
 #### RESOURCES